 - A contact intake document prepared by a residential care facility indicating that the occupant resides in the facility

 - A paycheck

 - A check or other document issued by a unit of government

 Submit the completed application and copy of Proof of Residence to:

 Black Earth, WI 53515

-or email Application and scanned Proof of Residence to email@example.com
+Or email the Application and scanned Proof of Residence to firstname.lastname@example.org

 The Application and Proof of Residence can be completed and presented at the polls on Election Day.